miginternet/2023-workshop-automation/1-reading-network-configuration/exercise2/README.md

 - 2_add_customers_to_interfaces.py
 - hosts.yaml

 If done successfully, both scripts can be run in sequential order.
+They will output results as they run.

 ```
 python 1_create_network_structured_data.py